S4ntila/WireTransfer/README.md

 - View exchange requests
 - View user data
 - Clear system files
+- Create and restore data backups

-### 🆕 What's New in Version 1.3.1
+### 🆕 What's New in Version 1.3.5
-- Improved text phrasing in reviews section
-- Fixed UI inconsistencies in review viewing
+- Added backup and restore functionality for data files
-- Maintained all functionality from version 1.3.0
+- Maintained all functionality from version 1.3.1
+- Enhanced admin interface with new buttons
 - Updated documentation about known issues

 See [RELEASE_NOTES.md](RELEASE_NOTES.md) for details